Review and road test of the Renault ZOE

 Renault's ZOE supermini EV features a long operating range and some useful updates.
 Jonathan Crouch drives it.

 Ten Second Review of the Renault ZOE

 The ZOE is designed for city driving, so the steering has been geared to offer a smooth effortless feel.
 Likewise, the throttle pedal doesn't offer too much in the way of resistance but the brake responds to a good hoofing which seems a little odd at first.
 Like all electric cars, the ZOE feels eerily quiet as it pulls away, with no discernible engine noise other than a faint whine.
 This usually means you'll hear every bump and thump from the road as a result, but Renault has done a good job on chassis refinement and ride quality is excellent.
 To prevent pedestrians waltzing out in front of its silent approach, the ZOE emits a sound at low speeds but you can barely hear it at all from inside the vehicle.
 The 'Z.E.
-Voice' can be switched between three different sounds or can be completely switched off if you fancy a new bonnet ornament.
+Voice' can be switched between three different sounds or can be completely switched off.

 Design and Build

 Most people would walk past the ZOE and not take it for anything other than Renault's latest cute little car.
 Rather refreshingly for a car of this kind, its design inspiration is sophisticated and grown-up.
 With curvaceous flanks and neat one-box shape, it's quite a good-looking thing, especially in this revised form, where the car features full-LED headlamps, smart bumpers and big LED tail lights.

 The fascia's also been updated in recent years, primarily with a smart 10-inch TFT instrument cluster.
 The dashboard has been completely redesigned to significantly improve the quality of its finishes.
 The centre of the dashboard houses the Renault EASY LINK multimedia system, which benefits from a large 9.3-inch touchscreen.
 There's an electronic parking brake too.